-- the simulated cases.
-The first panel shows the development of soil moisture expressed as a function of field capacity for the upper model layer.
-From Fig. 6 it becomes apparent that evapotranspiration during the diurnal scale has a large effect on modelled soil moisture.
-The surface model Hybrid has a comparatively simple treatment of soil moisture, which includes drainage, molecular diffusion between soil layers for transport and - 10 evapotranspiration and precipitation as sources and sinks.
-While there is a general decreasing tendency of soil moisture during the courbse of the simulations, precipitation events can replenish the soil with water.
-In the case of $1.0 \times FC$, afternoon precipitation leads to soil moistures in the upper layer that are slightly larger than the initialised soil moisture and similar to soil moistures as the moister $1.5 \times FC$ case. - Simulated evapotranspiration is expected to show a strong dependency on soil moisture for the relatively dry cases.
-Indeed there is a large increase in simulated evapotranspiration between cases 0.5 × FC and 0.75 × FC, demonstrating a soil moisture limited regime as discussed in Seneviratne et al. (2010).
-A further doubling of soil moisture to 1.5 × FC leads to a similarly big increase in evapotranspiration.
-This increase, however, - 20 is no longer true for the case $2.0 \times FC$, which in fact has a lower actual evapotranspiration than the $1.5 \times FC$ case.
-Between these two cases, the surface has switched from a moisture limited regime to a radiation limited one due to an additional increase in cloud cover.
+Indeed, there is a large increase in simulated evapotranspiration between cases $0.5 \times FC$ and $0.75 \times FC$, demonstrating a soil-moisture-limited regime as discussed in Seneviratne et al. (2010).
+A further doubling of soil moisture to $1.5 \times FC$ leads to a similarly big increase in evapotranspiration.
+This increase, however, is no longer true for the case $2.0 \times FC$, which in fact has a lower actual evapotranspiration than the $1.5 \times FC$ case.
+Between these two cases, the surface has switched from a moisture-limited regime to a radiation limited one due to an additional increase in cloud cover.
 At the same time, estimated potential evapotranspiration peaks for the $1.0 \times FC$ case (Fig. 6c).
-Potential evapotranspiration, as calculated in Hybrid, is unlike - the other quantities not a standard model output and had to be estimated with 5 min averaged model outputs, leading to some uncertainties in its magnitude.
+Potential evapotranspiration, as calculated in Hybrid, is unlike the other quantities not a standard model output and had to be estimated with 5 min averaged model outputs, leading to some uncertainties in its magnitude.
 Nevertheless, it is striking that $1.0 \times FC$ has the largest potential evapotranspiration, while $1.5 \times FC$ and $2.0 \times FC$ as the moistest cases in fact have the lowest.
 Additionally, for case $1.5 \times FC$ actual evapotranspiration approaches potential evapotranspiration.
-In addition to the transition from a soil moisture limited to a radiation limited regime, there is also a feed-back evident between soil moisture and convection development, which acts trough the generation of wind, precipitation and the reduction of incoming shortwave radiation.
+In addition to the transition from a soil moisture-limited to a radiationlimited regime, there is also a feedback evident between soil moisture and convective development, which acts trough the generation of wind, precipitation and the reduction of incoming shortwave radiation.
 This will be further discussed in Sect.
 3.4.

-When looking at the evaporation from the surface of Nam Co Lake (Fig. 6d) it becomes apparent that there is almost no variation between the different cases and that the lake's daytime evaporation is with less than 0.5 mm is approximately 50 % smaller than the land evpotranspiration of even the driest case.
-Additionally, the lake does not

-10 exhibit a strong diurnal pattern in simulated evaporation.
+There is little variation of evaporation from the lake surface between cases and total daytime evaporation is less than 0.5 mm (Fig. 6d) and thus 50 % smaller than evapotranspiration from the land surface of even the driest case, highlighting the role of the land surface as a source of water.
+Additionally, the lake does not exhibit a strong diurnal pattern in simulated evaporation.
 This is in reasonable agreement to Biermann et al. (2014), who did not find a diurnal cycle in the measured lake evaporation.